KDDevGIT/CICD-Flask-App-Deploy-To-EC2/README.md

-# CICD Flask App Deploy To AWS EC2
+# CI/CD Flask App Deploy To AWS EC2

 ## A production-style pipeline that:
 1) runs **pytest**,